combatlord/ecu-sim/README.md

 ## Commands
 ### setval
 Sets the value returned for a partiular property from the simulator.
-FOr example, to have the simulator return a speed of 80km/h run
+For example, to have the simulator return a speed of 80km/h run
 ```
 >setval 13  80
 ```